Privacy Notice

 • the data subject’s employer or other representative of the data controller’s customer, business or co-operation contact or contract party

-• Companies’ information is checked from Suomen Asiakastieto Oy’s registers in business contexts, hence reports may include data concerning companies’ representatives
+• Companies’ information is checked from Suomen Asiakastieto Oy’s and similar registers in business contexts, hence reports may include data concerning companies’ representatives

 • In connection with attending events organized by the data controller or its co-operation partners